Sriram94/MFA/README.md

 ## Code structure

+- See folder Algorithms for all algorithmic implementations.

 - See folder MAgent for MAgent environment experiments.

 - See folder Neural MMO for Neural MMO environment experiments.

 - See folder SMARTS for SMARTS environment experiments.

+- See folder COVID19task for experiments on the COVID19 domain.